 Redesign a friendly, elegant, and consistent interface for Polarr Photo Editor V6

-Polarr is an AI photography startup with 4 million MAU, funded by Threshold Ventures(DFJ), we provide creative and professional tools such as Photo Editor, 24 FPS, Album+, Aura, Memoir to help people create their unique work.
+Polarr is an AI photography startup with 4 million MAU, backed by Threshold Ventures (DFJ).
+We offer creative and professional tools like Photo Editor, 24 FPS Video Editor, Album+, Aura Filter Community, and Memoir AI Crop to help people craft unique creations.

 Brief